 Today’s world is louder than ever in both urban and suburban environments.
 Honking cars, a neighbor’s lawn mower, and planes flying overhead are just a few examples of the sounds that can seep into home and work spaces.
 Though commonplace, these noises can cause issues such as sleep disturbances and distractions during a busy work day.
 One of the most common solutions families and business owners turn to address noise-related concerns are noise cancelling windows.
-Noise reduction windows utilize a unique construction to eliminate external sounds that the traditional window is unable to block out.
+Noise reduction windows or active noise cancelling windows utilize a unique construction to eliminate external sounds that the traditional window is unable to block out.
 Able to be installed in virtually any space, noise reducing windows offer peace in even the noisiest locations.
 However, not all sound reduction windows are created equal when it comes to their effectiveness in cancelling out noise.

 HOW DO SOUNDPROOF

 To best understand the purpose of noise reducing windows and active noise cancelling windows, it’s important to first know how they work.
 Soundproof windows, specifically those offered from CitiQuiet, are effective in reducing noise as they are constructed with laminated glass that effectively stops sound vibrations while also offering extra insulation.
 During the installation process, the active noise cancelling window is placed into the existing window opening a few inches from existing window.
 This space creates an area of dead air that successfully isolates the CitiQuiet frame from sound vibrations caused by outside sounds.